Eyes On You: The 2022 Productization Journey of a Multi-Cloud Heterogeneous Monitoring Platform

 Full-Stack Capability Extension

-Add capacity planning, task scheduling, network monitoring and other capabilities, forming a complete observability closed loop of collection-storage-analysis-alert-self-healing-planning.
+Add capacity planning, task scheduling, network monitoring and other capabilities, covering the collection-storage-analysis-alert-self-healing-planning observability chain.

 Solving Core Questions: Let Monitoring Return to Business Itself